Japan Telecoms Market Report

 Telecoms, Mobile and Broadband - Statistics and Analyses

 Japan has one of the most modern telecom markets globally, with a particularly strong fibre broadband sector.
 Compared to many other countries in Europe and Asia, the country was slow to take advantage of LTE, relying for a greater length of time on legacy 3G networks and incremental technology upgrades.
-The government learned from this, and has been keen to promote 5G as a means to ensure that the country takes full advantage of its possibilities in terms of social inclusion and economic development.
-To this end, additional spectrum has been made available for 5G use, while MNOs have been offered subsidies to ensure that the platform is available in outlying areas which may otherwise be commercially unfavourable.
-Into 2023, the investment climate for MNOs has improved, while difficulties associated with the pandemic and supply constraints on related hardware have abated.
+The government learned from this, and was keen to promote 5G as a means to ensure that the country could take full advantage in terms of social inclusion and economic development.
+To this end, additional spectrum was made available for 5G use, while MNOs were also offered subsidies to ensure that the platform was available in outlying areas which may otherwise be commercially unfavourable.
+The government has similarly promoted 6G developments, with NTT DoCoMo in particular being at the forefront in global efforts to standardise the associated technologies.

 The mobile market is dominated by three MNOs (NTT DoCoMo, KDDI, and SoftBank Mobile).
-Rakuten Mobile also has a market presence, though the company continues to struggle with attracting subscribers, while its financial position remains precarious.
-The company is building out its network, and while it is focussed of providing 5G services in the major metro areas it relies on roaming agreements to offer services elsewhere.
-Rakuten Mobile may benefit from a streamlined mobile number portability process, which came into effect in May 2023.
+Rakuten Mobile also has a market presence, though the company continues to struggle with attracting subscribers, while its financial position remains precarious and a drain on its parent company Rakuten Group.
+The company continues to build out its network, and while it is focussed of providing 5G services in the major metro areas it relies on roaming agreements to offer services elsewhere.
+Rakuten Mobile has recently benefited from a streamlined mobile number portability process, which came into effect in May 2023.

 Key Developments

-• Report update includes telcos operating and financial data to fiscal 2023, the regulator’s market updates for 2022, updated Telecom Maturity Index charts and analyses, and recent market developments.
+• Report update includes telcos operating and financial data to September 2024, the regulator’s market updates for Q3 2024, updated Telecom Maturity Index charts and analyses, recent market developments.

 Key companies mentioned in this report: